Thomasaung12345/QR-Creater/README.md

 - ```python QR.py```
 - if you are using python2 using ```python2 QR.py```
 - if you are using python3 using ```python3 QR.py```
+- _warning_ there are bugs in linux version

 # Installing Python3 On Linux
 *Run these Commands*